 Have dinner at Upstairs at the Grill, a two-storey New York-style steakhouse near the racecourse.
 As you’d guess from the bame they specialise in steak, with a range of different cuts of local meat dry-aged for five weeks.
 If you’re not a steak fan there are dishes like rump of lamb, Canadian lobster and slow-baked cauliflower steak on the menu too.

 Start the day with a big breakfast and get your comfy walking shoes on for a circuit of the city walls.
 The first walls were built by the Romans back when Chester was a fortress known as Deva Victrix, and they’ve been extended over the years.
 Chester’s city walls run for two miles in a circuit around the old city, passing medieval gates and towers along the way.

 Next head inside Chester’s most imposing building – the cathedral.
 It started life as an abbey before becoming a cathedral in 1541, and you can climb the tower for one of the best views of Chester.
 There are a couple of different tower tours.
 There’s a 30-minute tour (£6 per person) at 12.30pm and 3.30pm which visits the tower and bell-ringing chamber.
 Or a one-hour tour (£8 adults or £6 children) at 11am and 2pm, which also goes up into the cathedral galleries.

 Chester is home to the original medieval version of a shopping mall – the Rows.
-These double-decker shops are unique to Chester (and a good place to hide out if it rains).
-Each black and white building has a layer of shops or restaurants on the ground floor, then another on a raised level above.
-The shops are great for browsing, with a mix of High Street favourites and local independents.
-Or if you’re a serious shopper then head just out of town to Cheshire Oaks – a big designer outlet village with over 145 shops.
+These double-decker shops are unique to Chester (and a good place to hide out if it happens to rain).
+Each black and white building has a layer of shops or restaurants on the ground floor, then another level raised above them.
+The shops are perfect for browsing, with a mix of High Street favourites and local independents.
+Or if you’re a serious shopper then head just out of town to Cheshire Oaks – a big designer outlet village which has over 145 fashion brands.